Eligibility Requirements: To apply for the position of firefighter, you must:

 - Meet the medical requirements set forth in NFPA 1582

-- Fire Department Interest Form: When not accepting actual applications for employment, interested persons may complete a “Fire Department Interest Form”.
-These are available at Fire Administration as well as on the Internet site.
-These forms are held until active recruitment is conducted.
-Download Form
+- Fire Department Interest Form: When not accepting actual applications for employment, interested persons may complete a “Fire Department Interest Form” available at the City of Concord Employement Opportunities site.

 - City Applications: Persons who have completed interest forms are mailed a notification that they now need to complete a City of Concord employment application.
 These are available on-line for download, printed for completion, and submitted to City Human Resources; or applicants may go to the Employment Security Office and complete the city application which then is forwarded to City Human Resources.
 Note: Do not submit copies of certifications or other documentation with city application.
 Please be aware that interest forms and employment applications are not accepted simultaneously.
 Interest forms are only accepted when the employment application period is closed, and only employment applications are accepted (no interest forms) during the advertised application period.